ninjaTMA/Fraction-Calculator/README.md

-A simple calculator than can calucalte normal and improper fractions.
+A simple calculator than can calculate normal and improper fractions.